 Don’t go in there with hostility.

-Go in with a positive outlook and genuinely approach it from the mindset that you would love to turn this around and have that person contribute in a far more positive way.
+Go in with a positive outlook and a genuine approach from the mindset that you would love to turn this around and have that person contribute in a far more positive way.

 Don’t allow this private communication to evolve into a nasty argument.